Igorrr: Jeannette: The Childhood of Joan of Arc

 Igorrr composed half of the soundtrack to the musical film Jeannette: The Childhood of Joan of Arc directed by Bruno Dumont.
 The film was screened at the 2017 Cannes Film Festival.
-The soundtrack was nominated for Best Music at the 23rd Lumières Awards.
+The soundtrack was nominated for Best Music at the 23rd Lumière Awards.
 According to Serre, his initial compositions had a "medieval atmosphere", before the director told him to "just do Igorrr".
 The score is described as "electro-pop with a dose of heavy metal" and techno-pop.